apache/uima-uimafit/README.md

    easier to write and maintain.
 Also, running components as a pipeline can be accomplished with a method call like this:

        SimplePipeline.runPipeline(reader, ae1, ..., aeN, consumer1, ... consumerN)

-What's New in 2.5.0
+What's New in 2.6.0
 -------------------

-uimaFIT 2.5.0 is a minor feature and bugfix release.
+uimaFIT 2.6.0 is a minor feature and bugfix release.
 On supported platforms, it should should serve as a drop-in replacement for previous uimaFIT 2.x versions.

 Notable changes include:

- * Added support for PEARs in AnalysisEngineFactory
- * Added support for destroying auto-created resource managers if feasible
- * Added CasFactory
- * Added CasUtil.exists(...) method
- * Added support for Charset-typed parameters in components
- * Added ExternalResourceFactory.createResource(...) methods for instantiating resources
+ * Added facility to validate CASes for consistency using pluggable validators
+ * Improved performance of constructing type system descriptions, index definitions and type priorities based on classpath scanning
+ * Improved performance of selectCovering
+ * Changed uimaFIT plugin to by default fail when an error is encountered
+ * Changed the documentation format from DocBook XML to Asciidoc
+ * Fixed uimaFIT Maven plugin failing to import type systems in "generate" goal
- * Added ability to set number of threads in CpePipeline.runPipeline(...)
+ * Fixed ability of InitializableFactory to choose the proper classloader
- * Fixed FSUtil.getFeature(...) failing when called with Object.class on multi-valued features
- * Fixed issue with non-XML 1.0 characters in parameter values when running CPEs
- * Fixed JCasIterable.iterator() destroying the ResourceManager before it is even used
- * Fixed CollectionReaderFactory.createReaderDescription(...) not discovering type prios and indexes
- * Fixed issue causing component parameters to be used when initializing resources
- * Upgraded to UIMA 2.10.4
+ * Upgraded to UIMA 2.11.0
- * Upgraded to Spring 4.3.26
+ * Upgraded to Spring 4.3.30

 A full list of issues addressed in this release can be found on the Apache issue tracker: